A Brief Primer on Digital Photos

 Many professional photographers make use of Adobe's Lightroom, but while excellent for RAW processing and colour management, as a photo organizer (thumbnail program) it's very slow (and also expensive) - Breezebrowser or XnView would be a better choice.

-- Adobe Photoshop (Windows/mac) (www.adobe.com) is generally considered the premier photo editing program.
-It's very expensive and for most users the much less expensive Adobe Photoshop Elements is all that is needed.
+- Adobe Photoshop (Windows/mac) (www.adobe.com) is generally considered the premier photo editing program and the choice of professionals.
+It's very expensive (only available as a subscription) and for most users the less expensive and easier to use Adobe Photoshop Elements the better choice.